-EWC works to maintain connections with Chukotkan partners in order to encourage bilateral agreements to study and manage the Pacific walrus, which is a shared resource.
-The EWC participates in forums such as the Bering Strait Messenger Network, which connects Alaskans with Chukotkans on a monthly basis via teleconferences on specific topics.
-The EWC also pursues collaborative projects with Chukotkan partners whenever possible and supports opportunities for interactions and cultural exchanges between Alaskan and Chukotkan indigenous peoples, particularly regarding relationships to walrus in terms of subsistence, culture, and language.
-Documentation of Traditional Knowledge in both Chukotka and Alaska is an important part of this effort.
+EWC works to maintain connections with Chukotkan partners in order to encourage bilateral agreements to study and manage the Pacific walrus, a shared resource between United States and Russia.
+EWC continues to pursue collaborative projects with Chukotkan partners whenever possible and supports opportunities for interactions and cultural exchanges between Alaskan and Chukotkan indigenous peoples, particularly regarding relationships to walrus subsistence, culture, and language.
+Documentation of Indigenous Knowledge in both Chukotka and Alaska is an important part of this effort.

-National Park Service Shared Beringian Heritage Program Grant: Traditional Knowledge of the Native People of Chukotka About Walrus
+National Park Service Shared Beringian Heritage Program Grant: Indigenous Knowledge of the Native People of Chukotka About Walrus

-Chukotkan researchers and subsistence walrus hunters will be in Nome to meet with Alaskan subsistence walrus hunters, managers, and researchers to discuss ongoing and upcoming walrus research and issues/concerns related to the wellbeing of the Pacific walrus population and the Native communities dependent on walrus.
-A second workshop will be held in Chukotka in 2017 to follow up on the results of the December workshop and review the Traditional Knowledge research conducted in 2015 and 2016.
+Chukotkan researchers and subsistence walrus hunters met in Nome on December 18-19,2015 with Alaskan subsistence walrus hunters, managers, and researchers to discuss ongoing and upcoming walrus research and issues/concerns related to the health of the Pacific walrus population and the Native communities dependent on the resource.
+Participants also discussed research activities in Chukotka and Alaska including environmental conditions for walrus and potential implications for human health.

 Alaska Community Foundation Grant- EWC Sustainable Business Plan

-Significant decreases in federal funding have greatly impacted the functional capacity of the EWC.
-The EWC is now working with the Foraker Group to develop a sustainable business plan to guide the EWC toward becoming a more self-sustaining and effective organization.
+Significant decreases in federal funding continue to impact the functional capacity of the EWC.
+EWC worked with Foraker Group and developed a sustainable business plan to guide the EWC toward becoming a more self-sustaining and effective organization.

 Oak Foundation Grant- EWC Communications Infrastructure

-EWC is working with Strategies 360 to develop improved communications infrastructure to better serve and provide information to EWC communities, and to more effectively advocate for their subsistence needs.
-This will involve developing a newsletter, an updated website, and a more effective social media presence.
+EWC continues to work with Strategies 360 to improve communications infrastructure to increase education/outreach and provide information to EWC communities, and effectively advocate for their subsistence needs.
+Training included how to develop a newsletter, tools to update website, and a more effective social media presence.

 EWC is working to collaborate more closely with other marine mammal commissions on issues of mutual concern.
-Through this grant, EWC representatives will be able to travel to the meetings of other commissions to participate in discussions regarding these issues and initiate collaborative efforts.
+Through this grant, EWC representatives will be able to travel to meetings of other commissions to participate in discussions regarding mutual issues and initiate collaborative efforts.

-EWC will be working with the Native Villages of Gambell and Savoonga to expand their existing Tribal Marine Mammal Ordinances to include struck/loss provisions.
-The EWC will also document the history of the ordinances and use this information to assist other EWC communities in developing similar local management structures.
+EWC remains committed to work with the Native Villages of Gambell and Savoonga to expand their existing Tribal Marine Mammal Ordinances to include struck/loss language and other provisions.
+EWC is also documenting the history of the ordinances and use this information to assist other EWC communities in developing similar local management structures.

 Endangered Species Act (ESA) Listing Determination for Pacific Walrus